E. D. Stroud School

 In the 20th century, Oconee County transitioned from agriculture to a more diversified economy.
 With the expansion of the University of Georgia in nearby Athens, the county experienced growth and development.
 Today, Oconee County is a thriving community with a mix of rural landscapes and urban amenities, known for its excellent schools, vibrant local businesses, and a strong sense of community.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Oconee County, Georgia.
+This timeline provides a condensed summary of the historical journey of Oconee County, Georgia.